rackerlabs/technical-blog/CONTRIBUTING.md

     - Other Category
 #
 # Use canonical entry if you are republishing a blog from another site, such as
 # your personal blog.
-Do  NOT republish without the autor's explicit permission.
+Do  NOT republish without the author's explicit permission.
 #
 canonical: https://original-url.link.com/post-name/
 metaTitle: